 This page gives the recommended procedures for reducing DASCH lightcurve data.
-The guidance assumes that you are using daschlab but the same steps can be recreated in other analysis systems.
+The guidance assumes that you are using the daschlab Python data reduction package, but the same steps can be recreated in other analysis systems.

 Warning!
 This guide is still under development and we are still figuring out the best procedures!
 This page is guaranteed to provide the best-available official reduction instructions … but there is plenty of room for improvement.
-Use common sense and reach out to the scientific contact to discuss any concerns.
+Use common sense and reach out to the DASCH Astrophysics email list to discuss any concerns.

 Introduction